wandewana/digigoods/README.md

 - Get list of products available in the marketplace
 - Get list of discounts available in the marketplace

 ## AI Assistance Disclosure

 [Gemini 2.5 Pro API](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-pro) was used to help brainstorm and refine the requirements, while [Augment Code](https://www.augmentcode.com/) served as an AI chat assistant and agent during development of the project.
+The requirements are documented in [`docs/PROMPT.md`](./docs/PROMPT.md).

 ## License